Batatinha342/IK-W70-Firmware/README.md

 ---

 I know this tablet is super rare, and that’s exactly why I created this firmware pack — to help others in the same situation! 😊
+If you found this repo helpful, make sure you rate it in stars, because it took from me alot of effort to make this!